kleithegreat/csce312lab6/work.md

 | cmovXX rA, rB | 2 | valP |
 | pushq rA | A | valP |
 | popq rA | B | valP |

+## new fetch shit
+1: read pc
+2: start reading from memory using pc
+    - initiate counter
+    - disable outside changes to pc
+...
+stop when instruction consumed

+new idea: wait 12 cycles before reading new pc use pc at first read and a counter